top of page

 Author Unknown (c.
 2000 BC): Epic of Gilgamesh

-• Written on several series’ of stone tablets, the story is about Gilgamesh, King of Uruk, and about Enkidu, who the gods created to stop him.
+• Written on several series of stone tablets, the story is about Gilgamesh, King of Uruk, and Enkidu, who the gods created to stop him.
 Gilgamesh wins the contest between him and Enkidu, and they become friends.
 Later in the story, Enkidu dies, and Gilgamesh, in grief, begins a long journey to discover the secret of eternal life.
 He eventually learns that “Life, which you look for, you will never find.
 For when the gods created man, they let death be his snare….”

 • Gilgamesh meets Uta-napishti (the Biblical Noah) who provides Gilgamesh sufficient information to restore his land to its antediluvian wonder, which included advanced techniques in irrigation, mathematics, medicine, and astrology—“sci-fi” for that time period.
 The post-diluvial world in Epic of Gilgamesh is like that in many post-apocalyptic sci-fi stories of today.

-• The story explores the fear of death, and what it means to be human.
+• The story explores the fear of death and what it means to be human.

 Author Unknown (8th Century AD): Urashima Taro

 • One version of the story is about a fisherman named Urashima Taro who saves a small turtle from being tortured by children and puts it back into the sea.
 Days later while fishing on his boat, a large turtle visits him and gives him gills as a reward for saving the turtle.
 The small turtle that Urashima Taro saved turns out to be a princess.
 The large turtle takes him to an undersea palace where he is treated like a hero for three days.
-Princess Otohime gives Urashima a box, which is meant to protect him, but one he is never to open for any reason.
-He returns home, only to find that three hundred years have passed during his three-day absence and that according to tradition, Urashima Taro is said to have vanished mysteriously into the sea long ago.
+Princess Otohime gives Urashima a box meant to protect him, but one he is never to open for any reason.
+He returns home, only to find that three hundred years have passed during his three-day absence and that, according to tradition, Urashima Taro is said to have vanished mysteriously into the sea long ago.
 In distress, he opens the box, which turns him into an old man.

 Author Unknown (8th to 14th Century AD): One Thousand and One Nights